Maximizing your Positive Birth Experience: The Ultimate Guide to using Hypnobirthing with an Induction of Labour

 Taste:

-The labouring body needs substance to function efficiently so eat little and often, but also eating things chocolate can release oxytocin.
+The labouring body needs fuel to function efficiently so eating and drinking little and often is important, eating things like chocolate can release oxytocin.

 Visualisation: (or imagining)